-A beautiful natural waterfall hidden just to the south of Whitby, around four miles away, Falling Foss is a popular yet relatively secluded attraction in North Yorkshire.
-Its proximity to other attractions makes Falling Foss a lovely day out or a place to spend a nice morning or afternoon.
+A beautiful natural waterfall hidden just to the south of Whitby, Falling Foss is a popular yet relatively secluded spot nestled in the North Yorkshire Moors and a lovely place to while away a morning or afternoon.

 Falling Foss is accessed via woodland on either side of the villages of Littlebeck and Maybeck.
-Travelling by car you simply follow the B1416 road and follow the signs for parking at Sneaton Forest Car Park.
+If travelling by car, simply follow the B1416 road and signs for parking at Sneaton Forest Car Park.
 There is also picnic area nearby, woods to play in and a footpath which takes you to Midge Hall.

 Falling Foss Waterfall